Department of Mathematics and Computer Studies

 Professor Maxine Guzman (firstname.lastname@example.org) recently completed her PhD in algebraic number theory.
 She manages the QUEST Center and is actively engaged with our student chapter of the Association for Women in Mathematics.
 Dr. Guzman's office is in the QUEST Center (SCIE 304).

 Emeritus Professor Wenzhi Sun (email@example.com) came to Salem after receiving his PhD in mathematics from Pennsylvania State University, and also holds the BS and MS from Nanjing University in China.
 He has taught mathematics to students of all ages, and specializes in symbolic logic with interests in numerical analysis and graphical programming.
 In addition to teaching all levels of mathematics here, he was also responsible for teaching our computer programming course which utilizes the Java language.
 He, too, has received the ODK Teacher of the Year award and the H. A. Pfohl Award.
 He retired at the end of the 2011 - 2012 academic year.

-When you graduate with a major or minor in mathematics or a minor in statistics, you will have the quantitative and technological skills necessary to go right into the workforce or right into graduate or professional school.
+When you graduate with a major or minor in mathematics, a minor in actuarial science or statistics, you will have the quantitative and technological skills necessary to go right into the workforce or right into graduate or professional school.
 You will be well-equipped to communicate mathematical concepts and ideas, to use appropriate technological tools, and to succeed in whatever goals you have set for yourself.